-The steady increase of public debt was not limited to "Periphery" Member States but also included France and Germany.
-This suggests that the geographical pattern of prudent North and imprudent South could be regarded as questionable (see Dabrowski, 2012).
-On the other hand, there is a difference in the mechanism that has driven debt of majority of countries of the core.
-Austria, Belgium, Finland, Luxembourg and Netherlands give more positive evidence of counter-cyclicality as they were able to keep their public debt in track before 2007 and to have a buffer for expansionary fiscal policy in the crisis.
+For fairness' sake, it should be noted that the steady increase of public debt was not limited to "Periphery" Member States but also included France and Germany.
+This suggests that the geographical pattern of prudent North and imprudent South could be regarded as questionable (see Dabrowski (2012)).
+On the other hand, there is a difference in the mechanism that has driven debt of the majority of countries of the core.
+Austria, Belgium, Finland, Luxembourg and the Netherlands give more positive evidence of counter-cyclicality as they were able to keep their public debt in check before 2007 and to have a buffer for expansionary fiscal policy in the crisis.